aoliveiramosano/aoliveiramosano/README.md

 - 👋 Hi, I’m @aoliveiramosano
 - 👀 I’m interested in Hiring
 - 💞️ I’m looking to collaborate and help all techy´s :)
-- 📫 How to reach me: aoliveira@mosano.eu
+- 📫 How to reach me: aoliveira@mosano.eu or linkedin.com/in/ângelo-oliveira

 <!---
 aoliveiramosano/aoliveiramosano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.